 Typically, the body of your paper should not follow the classical essay body format.
 Instead, it should include subsections such as the Purpose of the study, methodology, findings, and discussion subsections.

 The literature review section presents the findings from the literature.
 As you research, you will identify the research gaps, theoretical frameworks/constructs, theories, and concepts.
 Usually, it is a standard practice to have peer-reviewed journal articles, textbooks, and scholarly publications as your sources.

 Here is how to write a great literature review for your research paper:

 Although not in all research papers, if your paper requires the method section, this is where you address the methods, tools, procedures, participants, and the setting of your study.
 Under this:

 This subsection has the results and interpretation of research, respectively.
 The discussion should also connect the findings to the theoretical concepts/frameworks.
 Besides, the section must connect to the thesis.
 In this section:

 Finally, the conclusion subsection summarizes the research paper.
-It is an essential segment albeit many students giving it little attention.
-It should be a summary of the major points including the findings, theoretical and professional relevance, and recommendations.
+It is an essential segment, albeit many students give it little attention.
+It should summarize the major points, including the findings, theoretical and professional relevance, and recommendations.